FAIR-by-Design-Methodology/FAIR-by-Design_ToT/00-Welcome/Activities/01-challenges.md

 Example question:
 - What I find most difficult when developing FAIR learning materials is ...?

-Provide a menti slide with the question and ask the participants to finish the sentence with a short phrase.
+Provide a Menti slide with the question and ask the participants to finish the sentence with a short phrase.
 Discuss how different identified issues will be addressed during the training.

 ## Tips and Tricks